-According to the American Library Directory, 2015-2016, there are approximately 8,152 special libraries or information centers (including government and armed forces) in the United States, and their missions vary from curating specialized collections such as that of a presidential or museum library, to providing research support to staff at a hospital or to business analysts in an international consulting company.
+According to the American Library Directory, there are approximately 6,357 special libraries or information centers (including those in government and armed forces organizations, law firms, medical organization, and religious institutions) in the United States, and their missions vary from curating specialized collections such as that of a presidential or museum library, to providing research support to staff at a hospital or to business analysts in an international consulting company.

 “Special libraries fill a unique niche in the library community.
 Their collections are often heavily weighted to one area of interest in support of a specific user base.” – OCLC